jzimmerman135/billsplit2/README.md

 - New user feedback form page
 - New how to use page
 - Sign in page
+  - log in page
+  - sign up page
+  - cookies to remember user
 - Create database
   - MongoDB
   - determine what info is needed and how it will be stored